songlining/vault-tpm-helper-demo/steps.md

 # X509v3 Subject Alternative Name:
 #     DNS:vault-tpm-demo, DNS:localhost, IP Address:127.0.0.1, IP Address:172.16.236.132

-# If SANs are missing, vault-tmp-helper will fail with TLS errors
+# If SANs are missing, vault-tpm-helper will fail with TLS errors
 # See troubleshooting section for how to fix this
 ```